 1. Investors can enjoy the unending delayed exchange of capital gains by following the rules in every subsequent deferred exchange.

-2. When the investors receive tax deductions, they save more that increases their overall purchasing power.
+2. When the investors receive tax deductions, they save more which increases their overall purchasing power.
 Therefore, they can invest in an expensive ‘like-kind replacement rental property that generates more returns.
 As a result, they can leverage this rental income to build their wealth in the long term.

 3. Real estate investors can select from a wide variety of options across the US for a 1031 exchange.